 Amazing Magicians filmed with 35 cameras and two hundred crew including over ten magic consultants.
 And it was the most significant magic production in television history with this size and budget.

 In and of itself, waking up every single day to solve problems, tweak performances, and keep everything magic-related together was exhilarating.
 Yet, working with some of the finest minds in magic daily was the true blessing in disguise.
 Furthermore, interacting with the different teams like art, props, direction, choreography, music, costume & makeup was also an enthralling experience.

 What you're about to read is incredible.
 There are no other words to describe it.

-Just after taping episode five, I received a wonderful text from one of the main producers of Amazing Magicians.
+Just after taping episode five, I received an excellent text from one of the primary producers of Amazing Magicians.
 JSBC wanted to know if I could be a celebrity magic judge with Juliana Chen & Fan Bing Bing.
-I'd start on episode seven, and judge all the way through the twelfth & final episode.
+I'd start on episode seven and judge through the twelfth & final episode.
 Wow!

-For someone supposed to only be consulting on a 5-week magic street show, which turned into three and a half months is now morphing into a chance to appear as a judge alongside China's most famous movie actress.
-This was one outstanding meteoric rise to the top!
+For someone supposed only to be consulting on a 5-week magic street show, which turned into three and a half months, is now morphing into a chance to appear as a judge alongside China's most famous movie actress.
+My story was one remarkable meteoric rise to the top!

 Enthusiastically, I told JSBC, "YES!
 AND... being a judge on Amazing Magicians is a great honor.
 I'll do my best to make everyone proud."